AhmedAlmitwalli/helsinkiplaces/README.md

 ## What's New?
     1. Get place/area in Helsinki in real time
-    2. Save and edit or Delete Ypur Places
+    2. Save and edit or Delete Places
-    3. Click on mao and get information about clicked location
+    3. Click on Map and get information about clicked location
     4. Search by keywords buttons and get locations about Hotels, banks, and more.

 ## Tools